 Eighth-grader Peter Finn Amuso, our 2023 Neumann Scholar Award Winner and highest-scoring student in the Neumann Scholarship Examination.

 OMC student standardized test scores rank among the highest in the Archdiocese and are well above the national averages across all areas of the curriculum.
 Students at OMC have a proven record of academic excellent and win scholarships at the archdiocesan high schools of their choice.
-The class of 2022 has earned over $250,000 in scholarships to the high schools of their choice.
-Way to go Class of 2022!
+The class of 2023 earned over $500,000 in scholarships to the high schools of their choice.

 Our core curriculum adheres to that of the Archdiocese of Philadelphia.
 It meets the Common Core Standards of the State of Pennsylvania while adding religious instruction to allow students to deepen their relationship with Christ.
 Furthermore, OMC provides specialized learning opportunities during and after the school day.